SKhatko/beartespace/readme.md

 ## About Beartespace

-Multivendor eCommerce solution for artists and galleries.
+Beartespace is unfinished multivendor eCommerce solution for artists and galleries.

-Built on Laravel and Vuejs, ElementUI.
-E-commerce app.
+Built on Laravel and Vue.js, ElementUI.

-laravel/cashier-braintree
-laravel/socialite
-laravel/horizon
-laravel/tinker
-"laravel/passport": "^9.3.2",
+Implemented:
+* the product catalog with filters
+* vendors catalog
+* blog and articles
+* registration and artist apply form
+* vendor dashboard
+* admin dashboard

+## Installation

+`git clone {repo}`

+`composer install`

+`npm install`

+`npm run prod` - to build project

+##### TODO things

+Update Laravel version with a bunch of other dependencies.

+laravel/cashier-braintree,
+laravel/socialite,
+laravel/horizon,
+laravel/tinker,
+laravel/passport